CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 baseline non-CHERI architecture (e.g., Armv8-a for Morello, and 64-bit
 RISC-V for RISC-V), and do not have improvements in memory protection or software compartmentalization.

-There are over 20,000 packages available.
-These are considered *appropriate for day-to-day use*.
+These packages are considered *appropriate for day-to-day use*.
+They are intended to provide stable versions of tools necessary to develop software and use your CHERI system while more software is ported to CheriABI.

+There are currently over 20,000 hybrid ABI packages available, including:
+* Compilers:
+  * `llvm-morello`;

+    Includes Clang (a CHERI C/C++ compiler), LLD (a linker), and the LLVM infrastructure for the Arm Morello architecture.
+    Binaries installed with this package have the suffix `-morello`.

+  * `llvm`;

+    Adds links in `/usr/local64/bin` to allow the `llvm-morello` package to be used as the default LLVM package, without the suffix `-morello`, e.g. `clang` instead of `clang-morello`.

+  * `llvm-base`.

+    Adds links in `/usr/bin` to allow the `llvm` package to be used in place of a base-system toolchain.
+The `cc` script installed with this package adds compiler flags required to natively compile code for a CHERI-enabled architecture.
+* Debuggers: `gdb-cheri`;
+* Editors: `nano`, `vim`;
+* Shells: `bash`, `dash`, `fish`.

-These packages are installed in the `/usr/local64` hierarchy.
-By default `/usr/local64/bin` and `/usr/local64/sbin` should be in your path.
+The packages are installed in the `/usr/local64` hierarchy.
+By default `/usr/local64/bin` and `/usr/local64/sbin` should be included in your `PATH` environment variable of a default shell shipped with CheriBSD.
+If you are planning to use a custom shell, remember to add these paths to `PATH`.

 *Note:* Because these packages are installed in a non-standard location, there may be bugs related to them looking in `/usr/local` instead of